 Equal or lower the Australian average for psychological distress by 2014 and maintain thereafter

-These results are drawn from the Australian Bureau of Statistics Australian Health Survey (previously the National Health Survey) which is conducted every four years.
-Statistical limitations with the national data set prevent definitive comparisons between South Australian and Australian rates of psychological distress.
-The 14-15 results are due to be released in 2016 but until this time, the 2011-12 data remains the most recently available.
+These results are drawn from the Australian Bureau of Statistics National Health Survey which is conducted every four years.
+The 2014-15 results were released in 2016 and are the most recently available data.

 Psychological distress is defined as those with high or very high psychological distress using the Kessler K10 measure of psychological distress.
 The K10 scale assesses the level of anxiety and depressive symptoms a person may have experienced in the most recent four-week period.